Deakin College

 Why choose Deakin College?

-• Small classes - A small student to lecturer ratio allows greater academic support and allows for individualised attention.
+• Small classes - A small student-to-lecturer ratio allows greater academic support and allows for individualised attention.

-• More contact hours - Classes consist of a two hour lecture and a two hour tutorial each week.
-Allowing you to walk away from each class with a complete understanding of the topic covered.
+• More contact hours - Classes consist of a two-hour lecture and a two-hour tutorial each week, allowing you to walk away from each class with a complete understanding of the topic covered.

 • Free study assistance – A variety of support systems to keep your study journey on track.
 This includes free academic workshops, student support services, student learning advisors and mentors.